 Idea #8: Get Hyper-Visual With Instagram

 As Facebook’s more visually-oriented sister platform, Instagram offers unbelievable opportunities for earning commercial roofing leads.
 It’s the perfect place to show off your team’s craftsmanship skills and handiwork.
-Posts are based on images or video, with captions offering room for relevant keywords.
+Posts are based on images or videos, with captions offering room for relevant keywords.
 According to Statista, Instagram’s user base is projected to rise up to 125.5 million in the US alone by 2023!

 Let your custom photos tell the story of an expert roof replacement or original installation.

-You can spend a little time each month uploading quality photos and video from your latest projects.
+You can spend a little time each month uploading quality photos and videos from your latest projects.
 Try to paint a broad picture of your team’s commercial work.
 Your most compelling work can be promoted into custom ads.
 Instagram grows more and more essential as younger generations climb the workforce ladder.
 Having a presence ready for them will certainly funnel some commercial roofing leads your way.